Revised Fall 2024

 Purpose

 Seven-year reviews are intended to ensure that curricula of departments, schools, and programs continue to meet the educational needs of students and the objectives of the university.
 In conducting a review, each department is asked to reassess its purpose, requirements, and courses, as well as its future directions and goals.
 The reviews also allow the Curriculum Committee, acting on behalf of the faculty as a whole, to exercise the responsibility for the curriculum that rests squarely with the faculty.
-These functions include fostering ongoing discussions about curricula and pedagogy, maintaining an ongoing educational assessment plan, and assuring the quality and integrity of the University’s academic programs.
+These functions include fostering ongoing discussions about curricula and pedagogy, supporting University accreditation, maintaining an ongoing educational assessment plan, and assuring the quality and integrity of the University’s academic programs.

 Scheduling

 All programs will be given a three-year window in which to complete their review.
 Because delaying reviews until the 8th year might create issues with our accrediting bodies, these years will be years 5-7 of their review cycle.
 Programs/Departments will thus be able to choose which year makes the most sense for them to complete their review.
 Programs/Department reviews will remain due every 7 years; if they choose to complete their review in the 6th year of one cycle, the window for the next review will still close in the 7th year from the originally scheduled review, and so the 8th year from when the review was actually completed).
-The Curriculum Committee will notify departments in advance of the 5th year of the review cycle and ask them to specify which of the three upcoming years will be their review year.
+The Curriculum Committee or its designees will notify departments in advance of the 5th year of the review cycle and ask them to specify which of the three upcoming years will be their review year.

 Procedure

-If the department or program elects to add and/or modify requirements or individual courses at this time, course proposals should be submitted using the standard course proposal forms at the same time as the program proposal is submitted; copies of these course proposals should be included as addenda to the program proposal.
-If any course changes, scheduling changes, or changes in requirements discussed in the seven-year review affect requirements or courses in other departments or programs, please conduct a Curricular Impact Statement, indicating the courses or requirements involved and the departments or programs affected.
+If the department or program elects to revise its Bulletin copy, its major/minor requirements, or to add/remove/revise courses, those changes must be submitted using the appropriate forms linked here at the same time as the program proposal is submitted.
+Copies of these curricular proposals should be included as addenda to the program proposal.
+If any course changes, scheduling changes, or changes in requirements discussed in the seven-year review substantively affect requirements or courses in other departments or programs, please conduct a Curricular Impact Statement, indicating the courses or requirements involved and the departments or programs affected.

 Report Prompt